Skip to Content Top

 Friday, December 21, 2012

-Wrongful Death Suit Can Proceed Against
+Wrongful Death Suit Can Proceed Against Child Protection Workers

 Two Denver child protection workers accused of failing to investigate suspicions of abuse in the weeks before a 7-year-old died from starvation and dehydration can face a lawsuit over the case.
 A federal appeals court rejected arguments that the caseworkers should be immune from such suits or weren't plausibly to blame in the child's death.
 Thr ruling does not establish liability, but rather allows the legal action to proceed.